 Taking in a lodger is a solution to making some extra money from your spare bedroom once the kids have grown up or if you are no longer able to afford the house as the only occupant.
 By sharing your household running costs, it can help you financially with your bills, save some money or just pay back your mortgage.
 Furthermore, with the government’s Rent a Room Scheme, you can earn up to £7,500 per year tax-free as a resident landlord.

 In addition to speaking to your lender, we advise that you speak to your home insurer beforehand, as having a lodger could invalidate your existing policy, leaving you unprotected.
-They will be able to guide you through exactly what specialist home insurance cover you’ll need.
+They will be able to guide you through exactly what specialist home insurance with lodgers cover you’ll need.

 There is a higher risk when renting out a room to people you don’t know compared to, for example, letting your friends and family stay with you for a bit over the holidays.
 Many insurers will expect you to run a background check on your new lodger to ensure that they don’t have a previous criminal conviction.
 You may also face some difficulty in getting covered if your lodger is a student.

 Does my contents insurance cover my lodger’s contents too?

 You can take out contents insurance to cover any of your own furnishings in your lodger’s room, but this will not cover their personal effects.
 Your lodger is responsible for purchasing their own contents insurance policy.
 Room-only contents insurance for tenants is available with many insurers, who are happy to cover the tenant for just their personal possessions within their private room of the property.
 (Though in some cases you may be required to install a lock on their door, in order to satisfy the terms of their room-only contents insurance.)

 Does having a lodger make me a landlord?